Euphemian Literary Society: History

 The Euphemian Society grew at a rapid pace, and by 1841 it had fifty-eight members.
-However, there were some Erskine students who refused to join the Euphemians.
-Also some members desired to have the rivalries in debate that were known at Miami.
+However, some Erskine students refused to join the Euphemians.
+Also, some members desired to have the rivalries in debate that were known at Miami.
 Therefore, in 1841 twelve Euphemians broke away and started the Philomathean Literary Society (which is not associated with the Philomathean Society of the University of Pennsylvania).
 The Philomathean Society was considered a "mission project" by the Euphemians.
 The societies met in the old main building with the Euphemians meeting on the second floor and the Philomatheans meeting on the third floor.
 Each society was responsible for decorating its hall and maintaining its library.

 In 1849, the Euphemian Literary Society was chartered under Act 87 of the South Carolina General Assembly.
 The Euphemians are the oldest student organization in South Carolina still operating under its original charter.
 This was one year before Erskine College received its charter.
+When Erskine reopened its doors in 1865, there were not enough students to support both societies.
+Therefore, they were consolidated into one society called the Adelphian Society.
+Meetings alternated between Euphemian and Philomathean Halls.
+This arrangement continued until about 1867.
+This is the first date after the War that the Euphemians list a graduate.